Should you use Trading 212’s ready-made pies or build your own?

 Any dividends that are earned are automatically reinvested because this is an accumulation fund, though there is also a version of the fund that pays dividends directly to you (VWRL).

-Our mindset is a very basic one, and is summed up by this quote (paraphrased) from Vanguard founder Jack Bogle: why look for the needle when you can buy the whole haystack?
+After all, in the (paraphrased) words of Vanguard founder Jack Bogle: "why look for the needle when you can buy the whole haystack?"

 What's best for you?